Interested in a loan but not sure which is your best choice? Learn which financing option is better for you.

-- Consigner loans.
-Some personal loan providers allow you to apply with a creditworthy cosigner to help you meet eligibility requirements or get a more competitive rate.
+- Cosigner loans.
+Some personal loan providers allow you to apply with a cosigner to help you meet eligibility requirements or get a more competitive rate.

 - Secured personal loans.
-Backing your loan with collateral like a car, savings account or other high-value assets can help you qualify for more competitive rates and larger amounts than you would have on your own.
+Backing your loan with collateral like a car, savings account or other high-value asset can help you qualify for more competitive rates and larger amounts than with an unsecured loan.

 - Home equity loans and lines of credit.
-Also known as a second mortgage, this option uses what you own of your home as collateral.
-These are typically not difficult to qualify for and can come with competitive rates.
+Also known as a second mortgage, this option uses your home’s equity as collateral.
 Plus, any interest you pay is tax-deductible.